def-gthill/kenpali/kenpali-semantics.md

 !! nameUsedBeforeAssignment {"name": "bar"}
 ```

 A function can reference names that were in scope when the function was _defined_, even if those names are out of scope when the function is _called_.
+In other words, functions must capture names that were in scope when they were defined.

 ```
 # Closure